SchrodingerZhu/sync-utils/crates/lamlock/README.md

 initialization (mutex)   time:   [42.345 ms 42.418 ms 42.496 ms]
 ```

-It seems that the `nightly` feature (which does node prefetching) and LTO is effective in improving the performance.
+Enabling the `nightly` feature (which does node prefetching) and LTO can further improve performance.

+---

 ## Should I use it?

-Again, it depends.
-Benchmark it before using it.

-For example, the following case is very bad for `lamlock`:
+**It depends!** Always benchmark your workload.

+Here’s an example where `lamlock` performs poorly:

 ```rust
 fn integer_add_bench_bad<T: Schedule<i32>>() {
     let lock = Lock::new(0);